akkartik/foc-archive/README.md

   no need to compile additional libraries.

 * Offline first.
 Hosting on the internet is optional; the primary supported way to use this data is locally.
-(Downloading unfortunately requires a lot of bandwidth.
-Reducing bandwidth usage is a work in progress.)

 * Git is merely the means of distribution of the data.
 In particular, don't rely on the commit hashes being immutable.